CCsaurabh/chatbots/helpdesk/readme.md

-**Helpdesk bot with data retrival from different database as per the query of the user.**
+**Helpdesk bot with data retrival from different database as per the query of the user and can connect to telegram bot for the result**

 File Structure: